 About the Host Institution: Beloit College

 Beloit College is a small institution, committed to the "liberal arts in practice."
-A SENCER orientation characterizes courses across the curriculum, as students engage in hands on learning and interaction with the local community.
+A SENCER orientation characterizes courses across the curriculum, as students engage in hands on learning and interaction with the local community (by ray williams tforge support).
 From philosophy students sharing perspectives with 2nd graders to biology students studying how flu spreads on campus, Beloiters take advantage of learning opportunities in and beyond the classroom.

 Beloit College has implemented a new curriculum with increased academic advising, and is now defining a new Quantitative Reasoning competency, to ensure knowledge and skills necessary for responsible citizenship.